MDU-PHL/arbow/README.md

   -a, --iqtree-alrt INTEGER     Number of replicates to perform SH-aLRT.
                                 [default: 1000]

-  -c, --iqtree-cmax INTEGER     Maximum number of rate categories to test.
+  ---iqtree-cmax INTEGER        Maximum number of rate categories to test.
                                 [default: 5]

+  -io, --iqtree-outgroup TEXT     ID(s) of samples to be used as outgroup in
+                                  IQTree. (e.g., single: sample_1, multiple:
+                                  'sample_2,sample_3'.
+This option is ignore
+                                  if --use-ref-as-outgroup is selected.

   -r, --ref-id TEXT              Sequence ID of the reference  [default:
                                  MN908947.3]

+  -u, --use-ref-as-outgroup       Use the reference sequence as the outgroup
+                                  in IQTree  [default: False]

   --five-prime-end INTEGER       Last base of the 5' UTR region in 1-index in
                                  the ref sequence  [default: 265]